allenai/natural-instructions/tasks/README.md

 `task1406_kth_smallest_element` | Given a list of integers and an integer k, find the kth smallest element in the list | Answer Generation
 `task1418_bless_semantic_relation_classification` | Given a pair of words, deduce the type of relationship between them | Classification
-`task1425_country_iso_numeric` | Given a country name, return the numeric ISO of the given country | Answer Generation
+`task1425_country_iso_numeric` | Given a country name, return the numeric ISO of the given country | Answer Generation `task1426_country_independence_year` | Given a country name, return the year of independence of the given country | Answer Generation